mmarod/splunk-operator/docs/IndexIngestionSeparation.md

 To verify the reload mechanism is working:

 - **Operator logs**: Look for `Successfully triggered app reload on ingestor pods` after a Queue/ObjectStorage change.
+- **Operator logs (propagation)**: Look for `ConfigMap changed, waiting for volume mount propagation` followed by `Volume mount not yet propagated, requeuing` (zero or more times) until propagation completes.
 - **Pod age**: Should remain unchanged after a config update (no restart).
 - **ConfigMap content**: `kubectl get configmap splunk-<name>-ingestor-queue-config -o jsonpath='{.data.local\.meta}'` should show the `install_source_checksum` stanza.
 - **Splunk access log**: Should show a `POST /services/apps/local/_reload` entry with a `200` response.

 # IndexerCluster

-IndexerCluster is enhanced to support index‑only mode enabling independent scaling, loss‑safe buffering, and simplified day‑0/day‑n management via Kubernetes CRDs.
+IndexerCluster is enhanced to support index-only mode enabling independent scaling, loss-safe buffering, and simplified day-0/day-n management via Kubernetes CRDs.
 Its Splunk pods are configured to pull events from the queue (inputs.conf) and index them.

 ## Spec